marcinofulus/iCSEbook1/school/source/abitur/2016/en/logarithmus.rst

 **Solution of part a**

 The logarithm is only defined for arguments :math:`x>0`, and the square root only for arguments :math:`x\geq0`.
-For values :math:`x>e`, the logarithm of :math:`x` gives values bigger than 1 and thus the argument of the square root would be smaller than 0.
-However, in the range :math:`0<x\leq e`, the logarithm gives values smaller or equal 1 such that the argument of the square root becomes bigger or equal zero.
+For values :math:`x>e`, the logarithm of :math:`x` yields values bigger than 1 and thus the argument of the square root would be smaller than 0.
+On the other hand, in the range :math:`0<x\leq e`, the logarithm yields values smaller or equal to 1 such that the argument of the square root becomes bigger or equal to zero.
 The maximal domain is hence given by

 .. math::